hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 ### Authentication

+-> **Note:** This page is not available in free organizations.

 The authentication page allows owners to determine when users must reauthenticate.
 It also allows owners to require [two-factor authentication](./2fa.html) for all members of the organization.

-### Manage SSH Keys
+### SSH Keys

 The SSH keys page manages any keys necessary for cloning Git-based module sources during Terraform runs.
 It does not manage keys used for accessing a connected VCS provider.
 See [SSH Keys for Cloning Modules](../workspaces/ssh-keys.html) for more information.

 ### Cost Estimation

+-> **Note:** Cost estimation is a paid feature, available as part of the **Team & Governance** upgrade package.
+[Learn more about Terraform Cloud pricing here](https://www.hashicorp.com/products/terraform/pricing/).

 The Cost Estimation page allows for enabling and disabling the [cost estimation](../getting-started/cost-estimation.html) feature for all workspaces.

+### Policies

+The policies page is a deprecated interface for managing Sentinel policies.
+Use the policy sets page instead.

-### Policies and Policy Sets
+### Policy Sets

+-> **Note:** Sentinel is a paid feature, available as part of the **Team & Governance** upgrade package.
+[Learn more about Terraform Cloud pricing here](https://www.hashicorp.com/products/terraform/pricing/).

-The policies page is for managing Sentinel policies, and the policy sets page is for assigning groups of policies to workspaces.
+The policy sets page is for creating groups of Sentinel policies from a connected VCS repository, and assigning those policy sets to workspaces.

 Sentinel is an embedded policy-as-code framework that can enforce rules about Terraform runs within an organization.
 See [Sentinel](../sentinel/index.html) for more information about Sentinel, or [Managing Sentinel Policies](../sentinel/manage-policies.html) for details about these two settings pages.

 ## Trial Expired Organizations

 Terraform Cloud paid features are available as a free trial to organizations evaluating its features.
 If you are working with a Hashicorp Sales Representative, please ask them about how to get a free trial.

 When a free trial has expired, the organization displays a banner reading "TRIAL EXPIRED — Upgrade Required" in the top navigation bar: